 📝 Instructions

 To get started, first preheat your oven to 350°F. Grease or line one 12-muffin tin, two 6-muffin tins or one 24-mini muffin tin with muffin liners.
-Then, mash a couple small bananas in a small bowl with the back of a fork or a potato masher.

-And finally, fold the mashed bananas and chocolate chips into the batter and then divide it evenly into the muffin cups.
+Step 5: Fold the mashed bananas and chocolate chips into the batter and then divide it evenly into the muffin cups.

-Bake your muffins for 21-23 minutes (or 13-15 minutes for mini muffins), or until a toothpick comes out clean.
+Step 6: Bake your muffins for 21-23 minutes (or 13-15 minutes for mini muffins), or until a toothpick comes out clean.
 Let them in their tins for 5 minutes, and then remove onto a wire rack to finish cooling.

 📋 Substitutions